Menu

 Biography

-Dr. Maryam Alghannam is an Ibn Rushd assistant professor of earth systems science and engineering at KAUST and the principal investigator of the Fault Poromechanics Lab.
-After working as a reservoir engineer in the oil industry for several years, she returned to academia to pursue an MS degree in civil and environmental engineering from the University of California, Berkeley, and a PhD in computational science and engineering from the Massachusetts Institute of Technology.
-In 2023, she joined the California Institute of Technology as the inaugural George Housner postdoctoral fellow in earthquake engineering.
-At KAUST, Dr. Alghannam studies how fluids interact with faults and fractures in the subsurface and how this knowledge applies to induced earthquakes and enhanced geothermal systems.
-Her work appears in leading journals such as Nature Communications and the Journal of the Mechanics and Physics of Solids.
+Dr. Maryam Alghannam is an Ibn Rushd Assistant Professor of Earth Systems Science and Engineering at KAUST and the principal investigator of the Fluids, Faults & Fractures (F³) Lab.
+After working as a reservoir engineer in the oil & gas industry for a few years, she returned to academia to pursue an MS degree in Civil and Environmental Engineering from the University of California, Berkeley, and a PhD in Computational Science and Engineering from the Massachusetts Institute of Technology.
+In 2023, she joined the California Institute of Technology as the inaugural George Housner Postdoctoral Fellow in Earthquake Engineering.
+Dr. Alghannam studies how fluids interact with faults and fractures in the subsurface and applies this knowledge to induced seismicity and enhanced geothermal systems.
+Her work appears in leading journals such as Nature Communications and Journal of the Mechanics and Physics of Solids.

 Research Interests